mstflotfy/mstflotfy.github.io/_posts/Dev/2021-1-19-How-To-Start-A-Blog.md

 #### <strong>What is WordPress?</strong>

-  - WordPress is a free [CMS](https://en.wikipedia.org/wiki/Content_management_system){:target="_blank"} (content management system) software.
+  - WordPress is a free [CMS](https://en.wikipedia.org/wiki/Content_management_system){:target="_blank" rel="noopener noreferrer"} (content management system) software.
 It allows you to manage the content of your site without dealing with code.
 WordPress is the first option I considered, and it seems to be the most popular way to build a website.

 #### <strong>What are the pros of WordPress?</strong>

-  - It has many [plugins](https://en.wikipedia.org/wiki/WordPress#Plugins){:target="_blank"}.
+  - It has many [plugins](https://en.wikipedia.org/wiki/WordPress#Plugins){:target="_blank" rel="noopener noreferrer"}.
 A plugin is a bit of code that can be uploaded to your website to extend its functionality without writing the code yourself.
   - It has many themes.
 You can start immediately with your website without much knowledge of coding or design.

 #### <strong>What are the cons of WordPress?</strong>
   - It could get bloated and slow.
   - It has a learning curve.
   - You might need to tweak the code of the themes and plugins to get them to work.
-  - It’s [not the most secure](https://www.cloudways.com/blog/wordpress-security-issues-and-fixes/){:target="_blank"} option.
+  - It’s [not the most secure](https://www.cloudways.com/blog/wordpress-security-issues-and-fixes/){:target="_blank" rel="noopener noreferrer"} option.

 #### <strong>What is shared hosting?</strong>
-  - [Shared hosting](https://en.wikipedia.org/wiki/Shared_web_hosting_service){:target="_blank"} is sharing a server with other websites to reduce the price.
+  - [Shared hosting](https://en.wikipedia.org/wiki/Shared_web_hosting_service){:target="_blank" rel="noopener noreferrer"} is sharing a server with other websites to reduce the price.

 #### <strong>What are the pros of shared hosting?</strong>
   - The main benefit is the lower costs.